 That brings us to 27 years later…..

-In 1990, when current owners Steve and Debbie Miller purchased HideAway with the dream of turning it into a Bucyrus Ohio bed and breakfast.
+In 1990, current owners Steve and Debbie Miller purchased HideAway with the dream of turning it into a bed and breakfast.
 They envisioned a getaway resort where couples, families, business travelers, ministers and missionaries could come to relax, renew and reflect.

 In the beginning, Debbie, with their three small children, visited auctions and antique shops to find treasures to fill the gem of a house.
-It took an investment of time, energy, patience and funds but finally the rooms were filled with such rarities as the mahogany sleigh bed in the Carpenter Room or the burled walnut Victorian bed in the Smith Room.
+It took an investment of time, energy, patience and funds but finally, the rooms were filled with rarities like the mahogany sleigh bed in the Carpenter Room or the burled walnut Victorian bed in the Smith Room.
 The Garden Room was the brainchild of former employee Debbie McCoy who transformed the ordinary room into a beautiful portrait of a spring garden.
-Plus, the bed in the Inventor’s Escape Room was designed by Debbie Miller and built by a local carpenter, Chuck Rossman, with a unique feature – it converts from a king-sized bed into two extra-long twin beds.
+The bed in the Inventor’s Escape Room was designed by Debbie Miller and built by a local carpenter, Chuck Rossman, with a unique feature – it converts from a king-sized bed into two extra-long twin beds.

 As the millennium approached…

 The following year, in October 2001, Steve and Debbie’s children were now teenagers.
-Between coming and going, and a parade of friends, it got noisy so they decided to purchase a home nearby.
+Between coming and going, and a parade of friends, it got noisy, so they decided to purchase a home nearby.
 Part of their living quarters became the popular Tree House Suite.
-Six years later, in August of 2007, a new kitchen was designed so the HideAway Country Inn became Ohio Boutique Hotel,could host cooking schools, large parties and events.
-Furthermore, the wine cellar was created after the inn went on the ballot to acquire a liquor license since Bucyrus Township was still in prohibition status with no sales of any wine or other “spirits”.
+Six years later, in August of 2007, a new kitchen was designed so the HideAway Country Inn could host cooking schools, large parties and events.
+The wine cellar was created after the inn went on the ballot to acquire a liquor license since Bucyrus Township was still in prohibition status with no sales of any wine or other spirits.
 After receiving the license, and several years of trying, the Award of Excellence (given to wine cellars with 130+ different varieties of wine) from Wine Spectator Magazine was awarded to the HideAway Country Inn Restaurant.
 Today, the Inn offers a wine tasting class every day of the week, except for Sunday.

 As the next decade approached, The 1938 Restaurant & Pub was born in 2012 out of a need for a less formal dining experience and fun, light atmosphere.
-In winter of 2014-2015, fabulous artist and general manager, Victoria Hicks painted the stairs to the wine cellar and remodeled/restyled many of the suites and rooms of the hotel.
-Plus, wonderful finds from a local friend downsizing from a Victorian Mansion to a condo, brought incredible antiques into the overall decor.
+In winter of 2014-2015, fabulous artist and general manager, Victoria Hicks painted the stairs to the wine cellar and remodeled many of the suites and rooms of the hotel.
+Wonderful finds from a local friend downsizing from a Victorian Mansion to a condo brought incredible antiques into the overall decor.

 2016 brought the remodel…

-of several rooms and suites in the Ohio Boutique Inn, a now Full Service Hotel offers Cherry suite with is copper slipper tub, wood burning fireplace and double person steam room and shower room.
+Several rooms were remodeled in the now full-service hotel.
 You may not find Debbie at the Inn as much, Steve is on his journey now fighting cancer and Debbie, when not at the Inn, is his main caregiver.
-The excellent staff has been painstakingly trained to offer you the top quality service that is the main goal of HideAway Country Inn.
+The excellent staff has been painstakingly trained to offer you top-quality service which is the main goal of HideAway Country Inn.

-Today, HideAway Country Inn, Ohio Boutique Hotel, truly offers it all – from scavenger hunts, to private dinners, to massages and everything in between.
-It’s even been named by bedandbreakfast.com as one of the premier couples resorts and top Ohio romantic getaways in Ohio and the world.
-The Inn is ready to help with your next vacation and handles everything from business retreats to wedding venues with its full service spa and restaurant.
-So please enjoy the HideAway Country Inn by letting us pamper you with impeccable service and customized experience.
+Today, HideAway Country Inn, Ohio Boutique Hotel, truly offers it all – from scavenger hunts, private dinners to massages and everything in between.
+It’s even been named by bedandbreakfast.com as one of the premier couple’s resorts and top Ohio romantic getaways in Ohio and the world.
+The Inn is ready to help with your next vacation and handles everything from business retreats to wedding venues with its full-service spa and restaurant.
+Please enjoy the HideAway Country Inn by letting us pamper you with impeccable service and customized experience.
 If you have any questions or would like to discuss event hosting, please let one of us know and we will be happy to help you.